gediz/mpv-wiki/Home.md

-# mpv-player Wiki
+# mpv Wiki

-Welcome to the mpv-player Wiki.
+Welcome to the mpv Wiki.
 Feel invited to contribute your mpv specific knowledge to this service!

 ## Manual Pages